Libius Severus: Geopolitical background

-By the time of Severus, the Roman empire's governance had been firmly split between two centers of power: one in the East centered at Constantinople and one in the West centered at either Mediolanum or Ravenna.
+By the time of Severus, the Roman Empire's governance had been firmly split between two centers of power: one in the East centered at Constantinople and one in the West centered at either Rome or Ravenna.
 During the late fourth and early fifth century the East saw a period of relative peace.
 The West on the other hand underwent a series of invasions, major political upheavals, and losses of important provinces.
 By the early 460s, Britain had been abandoned, Africa had been conquered by the Vandals, and Hispania was occupied by the Suebi and the Visigoths (who were foederati of the empire).

 During this time, in both the Eastern and Western courts, barbarian generals became increasingly influential; at times, these generals' power rivaled even the emperors'.
 Of these figures, the most prominent in the West were Stilicho (under the emperor Honorius) and Aëtius (under Valentinian III).
 After Aëtius' assassination in 454, the western empire entered a downward spiral.
 Valentinian was deposed, his surviving family was taken captive by Gaiseric, and the replacement emperor (Maximus) was killed while Rome was sacked.

 Out of this political chaos, the magister militum Ricimer and general Majorian were able to quickly seize power.
 Ricimer was a popular and successful military commander, but because he was of non-Roman origin, he was not an acceptable candidate for emperor in the minds of the Senate and people of Rome.
 Thus, Majorian became emperor with Ricimer still retaining significant political and military authority.

 Majorian's reign proved to be an active and healthy one.
 Recognized by the eastern emperor Leo I, Majorian's reign saw political reform and the strengthening of Roman control over Gaul and Hispania.
 However, in 461, Ricimer had Majorian killed.
 Though the ancient sources are almost unanimous on that Majorian was assassinated by Ricimer, it remains unclear why Ricimer carried out this act.
 One reading suggests that Ricimer wanted absolute power from the outset, and that Majorian proved too independent and capable for Ricimer to effectively control.
 Whatever his motives, Majorian's death cemented Ricimer as the most powerful man in the Western empire.